xbmc/fribidi/gen.tab/unidata/ReadMe.txt

 #

-This directory contains final data files for the Unicode Character Database (UCD) for Unicode 6.2.0.
+This directory contains final data files for the Unicode Character Database (UCD) for Version 6.2.0.